There is evidence of a mouse in my pantry. I hope it’s just a mouse and not mice. Or worse, a squirrel. I’m pretty confident that it’s not a bat.

 I loathe mice.
 Loathe them.
 More embarrassingly, I’m afraid of them.
 I think it’s the surprise of the scurry factor – a startle and a cringe.
 Since they arrive each year about this time, I’ve come a long way.
 A long time ago, I lived in a rental house that had a mouse.
 A mouse so brazen, he or she would pop its head up from the burner, saunter across the counter and dip into the dishwater for a drink – the same dishwater that I’d had my hands in nanoseconds before.
 I was so unnerved by this mouse that I moved into a motel until The Ex could offer proof the evil creature was dead.

-I would prefer to have snakes in the house over mice.
+I would prefer to have snakes in the house than mice.
 Snakes are cool and they eat mice.
 The brief period of time I did have a snake camping out in my home, the vermin problem was nonexistent.
 Worse than mice are squirrels.
 Those creatures are nothing but big mice with a flamboyant tail and damaging incisors.

 I’ve had squirrels in the house.
 I found pockets of acorn stash here and there.
 It took quite a bit of money and perseverance to evict the squirrels.
 I was pert near ready for the insane asylum by the time that problem got solved.
 To my credit, I guess, I did not move into a motel.
 Like I said, I’ve come a long way.

 There was the summer of the possum that wanted to sashay about my family room.
 I put an end to that pretty quickly.
-And then there was Willy’s Toad.
-I wasn’t fond of the toad either – that startle factor again.
+No, I merely convinced the possum to move on.
+No harm came to the possum.